GeorgioIO/Sql_northwind_data_analysis_project/README.md

 - **SQL:** The backbone of my analysis, allowing me to query the database.
 - **PostgreSQL:** The chosen database management system.
 - **Visual Studio Code:** My go-to for writing queries.
-- **Git & Github:** Essential for version controll and sharing my SQL sripts and analysis.
+- **Git & Github:** Essential for version control and sharing my SQL scripts and analysis.

-# The Analysis
+# 📊 The Analysis

+## Entity Relationship Diagram

 ![ERD Photo](assets/erd_database_photo.png)

 Each query for this project is aimed at investigating specific aspect of the database , Here how i approached each question :

-## 1. Which employee generated the highest total sales?
+## 1️⃣ Which employee generated the highest total sales?

-To identify the highest employee in total sales, i joined employees with two tables orders and order details , grouped by employee_id , country and employee_name and finally ordered by rounded total sales.
+To identify which employee generated the highest total revenue (sales) , i joined employees with two tables orders and order_details , grouped by employee_id , country and employee_name and finally ordered by rounded total sales.

 ```sql
 SELECT